 Marketplace Calling: Discover your unique ministry assignment and business model to help you fulfil your God-given mandate online and beyond the local church.

-Spiritual & Practical Tools: Develop a faith-based development plan that helps you work on your mindset and get access to the resources you need to start building your ministry and business God's way.
+Spiritual & Practical Tools: Develop a faith-based development plan that helps you work on your mindset and get access to the resources you need to start building your ministry God's way.

 — LUKE 6:48-49